-Failure to meet one or all of the above means that you may have to pay some CGT.
+If any of the above do apply, you may have to pay some CGT.

-Under what circumstance do I have to pay CGT?
+Under what circumstance will I have to pay CGT?

-You may also have to pay CGT if you use you home partly as a business premise such eg. a live/work property.
+You may also have to pay CGT if you use your home partly as a business premise, eg. a live/work property.

 What about married couples?